Quality Control, Differential expression, Cell Type Annotation, Clustering and Functional Data analysis

 R is a programming language and software environment for data analysis, statistics, and graphics.
 It is widely used in scientific research, machine learning, bioinformatics, and data science due to its flexibility and vast collection of packages.
 R is open source and offers tools for data manipulation, statistical modeling, visualization, and integration with other languages such as Python and C++.

-# https://stackoverflow.com/questions/70025153/how-to-access-the-shell-in-google-colab-when-running-the-r-kernel
+# Original Tutorial: https://stackoverflow.com/questions/70025153/how-to-access-the-shell-in-google-colab-when-running-the-r-kernel

 shell_call <- function(command, ...) {